Find out More About the Network Environment Needed for eyeson

 The Detailed Explanation

-eyeson is a WebRTC / SIP / WebSocket based system and the eyeson communication clients – web browsers and mobile apps – connect to the eyeson server and cloud infrastructure and establish different connections on different ports and protocols for registration, call signaling and real time audio / video streaming.
+eyeson is a WebRTC / WebSocket based system and the eyeson communication clients – web browsers and mobile apps – connect to the eyeson server and cloud infrastructure and establish different connections on different ports and protocols for registration, call signaling and real time audio / video streaming.

 The eyeson core video technology provides a Single Stream transcoding multi speaker video streaming unit (eyeson cloud MCU) which is a virtual meeting room instance started in the cloud on demand when a meeting is started.

 For a quick try you can simply use free independent test tools for realtime communication to verify your network if it is good to use with eyeson.